ROL-1/macgyver/README.md

 ---
 ### Prerequisite:
+* Activate a virtual environment.
+  With pipenv shell or:
+  - python3 -m venv venv (under macos or linux)
+  - py -m venv venv (under windows)
+  then:
+  - source venv/bin/activate (macos and linux)
+  - venv\Scripts\activate (under windows)

-You can install the required files with "pip install -r requirements.txt".
+* Install required files with :
+- "pip install -r requirements.txt"
-Required module :
-- pygame

 ### Launch:
-Launch the game with "python3 macgyver.py"
+Launch the game with "macgyver.py"

 ### Project structure:
 The organization of the program is made up of several modules, each with very specific functionalities.